Skip to content

 notExists

-The notExists method is one of the advanced query-building methods in MyBatis-Plus, used to add a NOT EXISTS subquery to a query.
-By invoking the notExists method, you can embed a complete SQL subquery as a NOT EXISTS condition into the main query.
+The notExists method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It adds a NOT EXISTS subquery to your query.
+By calling the notExists method, you can add a complete SQL subquery as a NOT EXISTS condition to the main query.

 Scope of Use